pdomenico/SICP/README.md

 # SICP

-This is the repository of all the exercises, projects and exams of the UC Berkeley CS 61A, Spring 2010 "Structure and interpretation of computer programs" course.
+This is the repository of all the exercises, homework, projects and exams of the UC Berkeley CS 61A, Spring 2010 "Structure and interpretation of computer programs" course.

 To initiate scheme console, run: